The Lessons of Empathetic Leadership

 1. Cultivate a relationship

-Product leaders must endeavor to show their teams that they care about them.
-A couple of ways to do so is by checking in with them - even the small gestures make a difference.
+Product leaders must show their teams that they care about them.
+A couple of ways to do so is by checking in with them - even small gestures make a difference.
 For example, I have colleagues who check in on their direct reports every day.
 They spend about 10 minutes just catching up with them, and it’s impactful.

 We can show compassion to our multi-functional teams by acknowledging their fears, listening, laughing, providing encouragement, and asking questions like “what can I do to make your day better,” “how can I help,” “how are you.”
 Essentially, you want to let them know that you’re there to support them.